soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 I like using qualified imports because readers do not have to guess where a name comes from.
 Some modules are even designed to be imported qualified.
-For example, the APIs of many container types such as maps, sets, and vectors, are very similar.
+For example, the APIs of many container types, such as maps, sets, and vectors, are very similar.
-If we want to use multiple containers in a single module we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know which `singleton` function we are referring to.
+If we want to use multiple containers in a single module, we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know which `singleton` function we are referring to.